Abu Ma'shar al-Sindi: Later life

 During his time in Medina he heard and memorised maghāzī traditions that were recited and discussed at his master's house.
 He initially was set to work as an apprentice tailor, where several prominent tābi'īn used to visit him, including Muḥammad bin Ka'b al-Quraẓī, Muḥammad bin Qays and Sa'īd al-Maqburī.
 He is said to have learnt the ḥadīths and reports recounted by them.
 His student Abu Nu'aym (d.
 219/834–5) described him, as intelligent and as one having a good memory, although speaking Arabic incorrectly, for instance, mispronouncing the letter kāf as qāf.

 When the Abbasid caliph al-Mahdī visited Medina in the second year of his caliphate (160 AH / 776–7 CE), he gave Abu Ma'shar one thousand gold dinars and invited him to Baghdad to teach the people Fiqh (Islamic jurisprudence).
 Abu Ma'shar accepted the offer and moved to Baghdad the following year in 161 AH/777–8 CE, and lived there for the rest of his life.

 Death

 Abū Maʿshar died in Baghdad in Ramadan 170 AH / February–March 787 CE.
 According to some accounts, he suffered from mental breakdown and severe infirmities before his death.
-The Abbassid caliph Hārūn al-Rashīd prayed led his funeral prayers.
-He was buried at the "Great Cemetery" (al-Maqbarah....) in western Baghdad.
+The Abbasid caliph Hārūn al-Rashīd prayed led his funeral prayers.
+He was buried at the "Great Cemetery" in western Baghdad.